Steak (100 G) and Potato French Fries (1 10 Strips (2 Inches To 3 1/2 Inches))

 Portion Control

-Drink plenty of water before and during your meal, which can help in managing blood sugar levels.
+Drink water before and during your meal to help with digestion and reduce the blood sugar spike.

 Discover